 Under Manage Areas, you can select an area listed in Available Areas or Map and select "Claim Area" to be assigned jobs there.
+You can also claim groups of individual jobs under "Jobs Available".

 Important terms ABC Legal uses when discussing a server's workload:

 - Area Assignments: Areas are determined by US Zip Codes.
-You can assign yourself areas by selecting "Claim Area".

 - Jobs per Month: This is the number of jobs we received in that area in the last 30 days.